jkschneider/asciidoc-loader/README.md

 contain include and image directives.
 The result is content that you can pass directly to asciidoctor.js.

+Currently, the `lineoffset` parameter of the include directive is supported, but lines, tag, and indent are not.
+All parameters of the image directive are passed through to asciidoctor unchanged.

 ```javascript
 import index from '!asciidoc-loader!../../docs/index.adoc';